noahehall/theBookOfNoah/databases/mysql_new.md

   - `avg_row_length`
     - for large tables set this value for better table optimization
     - check the current row length via the `show table status` clause
   - to give the storage engine a hint of the size of the indx key blocks use the `key_block_size` option
     - set it to 0 to use the default value
   - `pack_keys` for small myisam tables primarily used for reading data and rarely updating
     - 1 - make reads faster but updates slower
     - 0 - disable
     - default - pack char and varchar data type columns only

-# ISSUES

-# STORAGE ENGINES
-  - storage engine: manages queries and itnerfaces betweena users sql statements and the databases backend storage, is the critical software any database management system
-  - federated - i.e. remote

-## MERGE
-  - you have to specify the `insert_method` (first|last) when creating a `merge` table
-    - first -  first table listed in the `union` is used for isnerts
-    - last - opposite of `first`

-## BLACKHOLE
-## MYISAM
-  - if using `fulltext` indexes
-    - this table cannot be converted to `InnoDB`

-## INNODB
-  - use tablespaces instead of individual file  for each table
-  - tablespace - an involve multiple files and can allow a table to exceed the filesystem file limit
+  - `linear` change the algorithm to a linear powers of two algorithm
+    - may precede `hash()` or `key()`
+    - for extremely large tables of data, the linear hash has higher performance results in processing data
+      - however it does not evely spread ata among partitions

 # MYSQL SERVER (i.e. mysqld daemon)
   - mysqld daemon: listenes for requests on a particular network port by which clients submit queries